EugenefedorovPro/rhyme_rus/README.rst

 ``rhyme_rus`` critically depends on:

 * `a special branch <https://github.com/EugenefedorovPro/ipapy_eugene/tree/forpython310>`_ of my fork of `ipapy <https://github.com/pettarin/ipapy>`_ module.
 On installation the branch is uploaded from GitHub to your virtual environment. ``ipapy`` is a Python module to work with International Phonetic Alphabet (IPA) strings
-* `put_stress_rus <https://github.com/EugenefedorovPro/put_stress_rus>`_ - Python package to put stress on a russian word powered by the trained neural network
+* `put_stress_rus <https://github.com/EugenefedorovPro/put_stress_rus>`_ - Python package to put stress on a Russian word powered by the trained neural network
-* `word2ipa_rus <https://github.com/EugenefedorovPro/word2ipa_rus>`_ - Python package to convert a russian word to IPA transcription powered by the trained neural network
+* `word2ipa_rus <https://github.com/EugenefedorovPro/word2ipa_rus>`_ - Python package to convert a Russian word to IPA transcription powered by the trained neural network